Being a contractor is a great gig. I mean, what other job lets you learn new tools, meet people, and work a flexible schedule? Very few.

 Possibly, but it depends on your line of work and where you live.
 For example, if you’re an electrician or plumber, you’ll want to ask your local municipal department about licensing.
 Each city and town in Mississippi handles it a little differently.

 If you’re a general contractor, it makes sense to call your city or town too.
-Make sure they don’t have special requirements before you can work.
+Make sure they don’t have special requirements (like taking an exam) before you can work.